 The Chapter shall construct and maintain the Recreational Trails at its sole expense, in a safe manner utilizing best practices that allows for Recreational Use by the general public for a period of at least 10 years.

 Before constructing any new Recreational Trails or rerouting on the Property, the Chapter shall examine the route of the proposed Recreational Trails with the Landowner, in order to confirm the route is acceptable to the Landowner.
+[The Chapter shall also contact Vermont Land Trust (VLT) to confirm that any new or rerouted trails are consistent with the purposes and goals of the existing conservation easement.]

 Prior to commencing construction of any new Recreational Trails on the Property, the Chapter shall be solely responsible for obtaining any required local, state or federal land use permits.